msullivan/rmc-compiler/README.md

 g++-4.9-powerpc-linux-gnu) and see what the code looks like at various stages in the pipeline.
 Check it out to see what all it can do.

+--

+There used to be

--- To use RMC with Rust, you need to be running the nightly and add as a Cargo dependency
+To use RMC with Rust, you need to be running the nightly and add as a Cargo dependency

 ```toml